Person-centered care: Person-centered care according to McCormack

 A conceptual framework for person-centered care has been presented by McCormack and McCance.
-The holistic framework by McCormack and McCance consists of four constructs; prerequisites, the care environment, person-centred processes, and expected outcomes.
+The holistic framework by McCormack and McCance consists of four constructs; prerequisites, the care environment, person-centered processes, and expected outcomes.

 Related concepts

-Patient-centered care is a concept that also emphasises the involvement of the patient and their families in the decision making of medical treatments.
+Patient-centered care is a concept that also emphasizes the involvement of the patient and their families in the decision making of medical treatments.
 A main difference is that person-centered care describes the whole person in a wider context rather than the patient-centered approach which is based on the person's role as a patient.
 There is a difference between the word "patient" and "person", still there is a widespread use of the concept of patient-centered care and person-centered care as equals.
 The word "patient" can be defined as a person who receives treatment for a disorder or illness.
 Characteristic of a patient is vulnerability and dependence.
 To get a deeper understanding of the word "person" we need to define the philosophical concept of personhood.
 Personhood is linked with responsibilities and human rights, and characteristics such as rationality and consciousness.
 The goal of person-centered care is for the person to live a meaningful life.
 The concept has a more holistic focus on the person's uniqueness in disregard to the sickness.
 Patient-centered care has sprung out of resistance against the paternalistic and biomedical approach to medicine.

 People-centered care is an umbrella term, articulated by WHO among others, which entails the right and duty for people to actively participate in decisions at all levels of the health care systems.
 People-centered care focuses both on the individual's right to health, access to health care and information, but also health literacy on a collective level.

-Relational care with older people, which has evolved from person-centred care, considers the wellbeing and quality of life of everyone involved in a person's care, encompassing the older person, professionals, and communities within and beyond care settings.
+Relational care with older people, which has evolved from person-centered care, considers the wellbeing and quality of life of everyone involved in a person's care, encompassing the older person, professionals, and communities within and beyond care settings.

 Health activation is a condition where a health care consumer is equipped, educated, and motivated to be an effective manager of their own health and use of health care services.
 The concepts are very similar, although person-centered care places the emphasis on the healthcare provider, whereas the term health activation is used in reference to the attitude and behavior of the patient.

 Good care focus on empowerment, respect, humanization, and absence of infantilization.
 Good care implies, on the one hand, prevention of abuse or mistreatment, and on the other, patient-centered care.

 Good care is measured via a self-reported questionnaire.
 The Good Care Scale in Nursing Homes (GCS-NH)a) has been used, which is a 62-item questionnaire that assesses empowerment, respect, humanization, and non-infantilization, by measuring how strong nursing home staff agree with each statement on a scale of 0- 4.